Bahrain Petroleum Company: Diplomacy

 On December 2, 1927 the exploration license was extended for one year by the Sheikh.
-The British Secretary of State for the Colonies Leo Amery in June 1928 instructed his Political Resident in the Persian Gulf to effect an alteration of the concession to include the stipulation that the lease holder had to be a company under British or British Dominion law.
-The Eastern and General Syndicate (EGS) sent 3 geologists to the island in the winter of 1927/1928 and by October 1928 had decided to attempt to get a further extension of the exploration phase and send more geologists.
+The British Secretary of State for the Colonies Leo Amery in June 1928 instructed his political resident in the Persian Gulf to effect an alteration of the concession to include the stipulation that the lease holder had to be a company under British or British Dominion law.
+The Eastern and General Syndicate (EGS) sent three geologists to the island in the winter of 1927/1928, and by October 1928 had decided to attempt to get a further extension of the exploration phase and send more geologists.

 When EGS could not find a British company willing to invest in the enterprise, they turned to an American company that was as member of the Iraq Petroleum Company subject to the Red Line Agreement and thus not outright able on their part to work the concession without first getting approval from the consortium.
 EGS had received one pessimistic prospect for oil from their first geologist, 4 optimistic prospects thereafter and were at the time planning to send geologist #1 back again to reexamine all available evidence.

 Secretary Amery, acting via the Colonial Office (the conduit for all communication with EGS), then tried to get the British company clause inserted by asking EGS to try and insert it in the course of obtaining their second licence extension, to which EGS objected, because it would have alienated their option holder Gulf Oil and would have put EGS at risk of losing the concession and stranded their investment.
-EGS in turn wanted the British government to lean on the Anglo-Iranian Oil Company (AIOC) or through AIOC on the Iraq Petroleum Company (IPC).
+EGS wanted the British government to lean on the Anglo-Iranian Oil Company (AIOC) or through AIOC on the Iraq Petroleum Company (IPC).

 The lack of interest shown by AIOC and the Gulf Oil purchase of an option applied also to other EGS concessions that had been won: in Kuwait, Hasa province (Saudi Arabia, May 6, 1923) and the Neutral Territory between Saudi Arabia and Kuwait (May 17, 1924).
 It was Gulf Oil who had approached EGS after talking to an EGS geologist (T. George Madgwick) who had returned from the Middle East to the United States.

 Two agreements were signed on November 30, 1927: (1) Gulf Oil's option on the Bahrein concession and (2) Gulf Oil's option on all other (Mainland) EGS concessions.
 EGS paid the 10,000 rupees annual royalty (Article VI) to the Bahrein state on December 2, 1928.
 Standard Oil of California (SOCAL), not restricted by the Red Line Agreement, had in the meantime bought the option from Gulf Oil and on January 11, 1929 had incorporated a Canadian subsidiary, the Bahrein Petroleum Company in anticipation of what would be acceptable to the British government and stood ready to begin work on the concession.
 In April 1929, EGS was still trying to get approval for the transfer of the concession to SOCAL from the British Colonial Office.

 In an interdepartmental conference held in the Colonial Office on June 7, 1929, representatives of the British government prepared arguments to present to EGS that either their concession had lapsed (which was the result of British resistance), or that the request for an extension was (would have been) without merit.
-The conference then compiled a list of stipulations beneficial to the British government under which they would be willing to recommend to the Sheikh to extend the licence.
+The conference then compiled a list of stipulations beneficial to the British government under which they would be willing to recommend to (allow?) the Sheikh to extend the licence.
 The company was to be registered in Britain, the chairman, managing director, local general manager and the whole local staff with some exceptions were to be British.

 The Colonial office was delighted when in a July 19, 1929 meeting EGS did not dispute the right of the British government to impose restrictions and it was not necessary to make use of the prepared arguments.
 The American reply was essentially a refusal of all conditions.
 They opposed most strongly lack of control over local personnel in charge.